lugomar/CarND-Path-Planning-Project/README.md

             }
 ```

+I also check if there are cars in the left or the right in order to avoid collisions.

 ## The car stays in its lane, except for the time between changing lanes.

 The car doesn't spend more than a 3 second length out side the lane lanes during changing lanes, and every other time the car stays inside one of the 3 lanes on the right hand side of the road.